toelsiba/brainfuck/README.md

 # brainfuck
-simple brainfuck interpreter for golang
+Simple brainfuck interpreter for golang

+Feature works: early calculate transitions for operators '[' and ']'.